Art Class: Drawing for Beginners (Tuesdays)

 It is also suitable for those with some knowledge and experience in an arts or craft activity, who wish to develop their knowledge and skills further in a supportive environment.

 Week 5.
-Drawing in imaginary colour - using a wider palette - we will explore the expressive use of colour to suggest an emotional response using water based paint.
+Drawing in imaginary colour - using a wider palette (Clare) 11 (Monday) November

-Week 7.
 Everyone to bring in a new object with the idea that they temporarily ‘gift’ the object to their neighbour.
 Using a wide variety of drawing approaches, this is an opportunity for the recipient of the ‘gifted’ object to build an imaginary world for the object to sit in.
-I will provide materials to construct the environment for the object.
-This will grow into the sculptural object from which to make further drawings in weeks 9 and 10.
+Everyone will make preparatory drawings using a combination of all the materials used during the programme.
+I will provide materials to construct the environment for the objects.
+This will grow into the sculptural object from which to make further drawings in week 9.

 This is an indicative programme and so might be subject to modification or change.